 Reflux

-Medicines and functional foods
+Medicines and dietary supplements

-Bitter mouth can be caused by taking certain antibiotics, heart medications, lithium, vitamins containing minerals or metals such as copper, iron or zinc.
+Causes of a bitter taste in the mouth can include certain antibiotics, heart medications, lithium, and vitamins containing minerals or metals such as copper, iron, or zinc.

 Some diseases